 Return to Work Pilot: EML Your Future program

-The evaluation found strong and statistically significant evidence that the Your Future program had a positive effect on Return to Work (RTW) outcomes of participants in the Comcare scheme.
+The Return to Work Your Future program pilot’s independent evaluation found strong and statistically significant evidence that the program had a positive effect on Return to Work (RTW) outcomes for participants in the Comcare scheme.
+The pilot was a collaboration between Comcare and Employers Mutual Limited (EML).

-The proportion of participants who achieved a RTW outcome within six months of program commencement was 247% more than that of non-participants, which indicated program attendance had a strong effect on RTW outcomes.
+The proportion of employees who participated and returned to some form of work within six months of program commencement was 247% more than that of non-participants.

-Employment specialists (brokers and coaches) work with injured employees to provide in-depth job canvassing, matching and support complemented by career coaching and planning and, for those with more complex needs, a supporting case management function.
+Employment specialists (business and career coaches) worked with injured employees to provide in-depth job canvassing, matching and support complemented by career coaching, planning and a supporting case management function for those with more complex needs.

 Pilot overview

-The pilot ran between November 2021 and October 2022, targeting injured employees who had been unsuccessful with returning to work with their pre-injury employer using the traditional rehabilitation framework.
+The pilot ran between November 2021 – October 2022, targeting injured employees who had been unsuccessful with returning to work with their pre-injury employer using the traditional rehabilitation framework.

 The pilot achieved a number of positive results, including 37 registrations out of 126 invitations, with 34 workers completing a program (program options included a 26-week full, or 6-8 week fast-track program).